-LOANED FROM: The New York Public Library, Fort Washington Branch, in New York, New York
+Loaned from: The Fort Washington Branch of the New York Public Library in New York, New York

-In 2013, this one was discreetly mailed in and the perpetrator was never brought to justice (be on guard, Big Apple bibliophiles).
+In 2013, this one was discreetly mailed in and the perpetrator was never brought to justice.

 5. The Adventures of Pinocchio by Carlo Collodi

-The item found its way home during an eight-day “fines amnesty period,” which shielded the guilty patron from a £4000 penalty.
+This item found its way home during an eight-day “fines amnesty period,” which shielded the guilty patron from a £4000 penalty in 2013.
 “It’s amazing to think how much the library has changed since that book was taken out in 1950,” said librarian Joanna Girdle.

 6. The Picture of Dorian Gray by Oscar Wilde

-Harlean Hoffman Vision found a rare edition of this novel nestled amongst her late mother’s personal effects and vowed to set things right.
-“She kept saying, ‘You’re not going to arrest me?’” recalled marketing director Ruth Lednicer, “and we said, ‘No, we’re so happy you brought it back.’”
+A woman named Harlean Hoffman Vision found a rare edition of Wilde’s decadent novel in her late mother’s personal effects and vowed to set things right.
+“She kept saying, ‘You’re not going to arrest me?’” recalled marketing director Ruth Lednicer at the time, “And we said, ‘No, we’re so happy you brought it back.’”

 7. Master of Men by E. Phillips Oppenheim

-LOANED FROM: The Leicester County Library in Leicester, England
+Loaned from: The Leicestershire County Library in Leicester, England

-Oppenheim was born in the surrounding region and, hence, the Leicestershire County Council was thrilled to reclaim this piece of their literary heritage after it turned up in a nearby house—even though the library branch it originally belonged to had shut down decades earlier.
+E. Phillips Oppenheim lived in Leicester, so the the Leicestershire County Council was thrilled to reclaim this piece of its literary heritage after it turned up in a nearby house—even though the library branch it originally belonged to had shut down decades earlier.

 8. Facts I Ought to Know About the Government of My Country by William H. Bartlett

-LOANED FROM: The New Bedford Public Library in New Bedford, Massachusetts
+Loaned from: The New Bedford Free Public Library in New Bedford, Massachusetts

-Stanley Dudek of Mansfield, Massachusetts claims that his mother—a Polish immigrant—decided to brush up on American politics by borrowing this volume from the New Bedford Library in 1910.
-“For a person who was just becoming a citizen, it was the perfect book for her,” says Dudek.
+Stanley Dudek of Mansfield, Massachusetts, claimed that his mother, an immigrant from Poland, decided to brush up on American politics by borrowing this volume from the New Bedford library in 1910.
+“For a person who was just becoming a citizen, it was the perfect book for her,” Dudek said.

 9. Insectivorous Plants by Charles Darwin

-LOANED FROM: The Camden School of Arts Lending Library in Sydney, Australia
+Loaned from: The Camden Libraries in Sydney, Australia

 An Australian copy of Darwin’s treatise on bug-eating flora was borrowed in 1889.
-After two World Wars, Neil Armstrong’s moon landing, and the birth of the internet, it was finally returned on July 22, 2011.
+After two World Wars, the Apollo moon landing, and the birth of the internet, it was finally returned on July 22, 2011.

-In 2013, this tome was discovered at a neighboring school for the deaf, where it had presumably been stored since 1854 (as evidenced by a note written inside dating to that year).
-The library owns no records from this period, so exactly how long it was gone is anybody’s guess, but, said librarian Stan Campbell, “It’s been out of the library for at least 150 years."
+In 2013, this tome was discovered at a neighboring school for deaf students, where it had presumably been stored since 1854 (according to a note written inside dating to that year).
+The library owns no records from this period, so exactly how long it was gone is anybody’s guess.
+“It’s been out of the library for at least 150 years,” librarian Stan Campbell said.

 11. The Law of Nations by Emmerich de Vattel

-LOANED FROM: The New York Society Library in New York City
+Loaned from: The New York Society Library in New York, New York

 Five months into his first presidential term, George Washington borrowed this legal manifesto from the historic New York Society Library.
-For the next 221 years, it remained stowed away at his Virginia home, and organization officials wondered if they’d ever see it again.
+For the next 221 years, it remained stowed away at Mount Vernon, and the library wondered if they’d ever see it again.
 “We’re not actively pursuing overdue fines,” joked head librarian Mark Bartlett.
 “But we would be very happy to see the book returned.”
-His wish was granted when Mount Vernon staff finally sent it back in 2010 (luckily, they dodged a whopping $300,000 late fee).
+His wish was granted when it was finally sent back in 2010.